All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If sourced from a licensed 503B pharmacy with third-party potency testing, compounded semaglutide contains the same active molecule.
 Cost differences reflect manufacturing scale, delivery device costs, and brand markup rather than molecular quality.

-The regulatory landscape for compounded semaglutide is evolving.
+The regulatory space for compounded semaglutide is evolving.
 If supply is disrupted, options include switching to brand-name Ozempic or Wegovy (if insurance covers it), exploring compounded tirzepatide, or discussing alternative GLP-1 options with your provider.
 Plan ahead by staying informed about FDA actions. compounded semaglutide regulations

 Should I switch to brand-name now that I know semaglutide works for me?